Project Zomboid Server Modding Guide

 5. Save the file

-Step 7: Restart the Server
+Step 7: Restart and Verify

 Restart your Project Zomboid server.